WATCH: A Meeting in Trump Tower. A Response Dictated on Air Force One.

 For months, Special Counsel Robert Mueller’s investigation, President Donald Trump’s fury about it, and the president’s unprecedented confrontations with the Department of Justice and the FBI have dominated the headlines.

-On October 2, FRONTLINE’s season premiere, Trump’s Showdown, goes behind those headlines.
-The documentary methodically reveals how an investigation into Russian interference in the 2016 election has grown to threaten Donald Trump’s presidency — and how Trump, as Jane Mayer of The New Yorker tells FRONTLINE in the film, “has been waging a deliberate war on the whole idea that there is such a thing as independent justice.”
+FRONTLINE’s October 2018 documentary, Trump’s Showdown, goes behind those headlines.
+The documentary methodically reveals how an investigation into Russian interference in the 2016 election grew to threaten Donald Trump’s presidency — and how Trump, as Jane Mayer of The New Yorker tells FRONTLINE in the film, “has been waging a deliberate war on the whole idea that there is such a thing as independent justice.”

 From filmmaker Michael Kirk and his team, this two-hour special traces key moments in the ongoing, high-stakes saga — key moments like the revelation of a June 2016 Trump Tower meeting with Kremlin-linked lawyer Natalia Veselnitskaya and Trump campaign members including Donald Trump, Jr., Jared Kushner, and then-campaign chairman Paul Manafort.